On-Demand Streaming Audio: Qobuz and Spotify

 Everybody knows Spotify, but Qobuz is a relative newcomer, and perhaps not yet that well known.
 With this review, I intend to change that!

-Above: Spotify album view, note the years in brackets
+Above: Spotify album view using iPeng with Squeezelite, note the years in brackets

 Spotify is also available on the AudioAanZee Reference Flow music server.
-It is said that they have improved the quality of their streaming, so when I carried out the review for the Reference Flow, I included a comparison between Spotify and Qobuz.
-Apparently Spotify are now streaming at 320kbs, and the Spotify app in iPend tells me the format is Ogg Vorbis.
+At the time that I reviewed this server, it was said that Spotify had improved the quality of their streaming, so when I carried out the review, I included a comparison between Spotify and Qobuz.
+Apparently, Spotify is now streaming at 320kbs, and the Spotify app in iPeng tells me the format is Ogg Vorbis.
 Naturally I did not check hundreds of artists, but I did try to enter non-mainstream ones, and for each of the artists that I did try, I found many albums, many of them the complete range.
 Spotify also displays doubles, and sometimes this concerns originals and remasters, and that’s easy to see from the year that is displayed under the album title.
-The originals and remasters did indeed sound different in the ways that you would expect, with remasters sounding louder and seemingly more expressive, but ultimately less dynamic and too much in your face.
+The originals and remasters did indeed sound different in the ways that you would expect, with remasters sounding louder and on the surface more expressive, but ultimately actually less dynamic and too much in your face.

-Across the board, the sound unfortunately to my ears has not improved.
-It really just sounds like mp3, and although there are no swooshing artefacts like could happen in the early days using bad encoders, Spotify sounds less lively than local mp3 files.
-There is precious little life or spirit present, dynamics are very compressed, and it feels like all songs are played in minor, the artists having an off-day or something.
+Across the board, to my ears, the sound unfortunately has not improved.
+It really just sounds like mp3, and although there are no swooshing artefacts like could happen in the early days using bad encoders, Spotify still sounds very noticeably less lively than local mp3 files.
+There is precious little life or spirit present, dynamics are compressed, and it feels a bit like all songs are played in minor, the artists having an off-day or something.
 Alas, no matter how convenient and affordable, I can’t recommend Spotify to audiophiles.

-btw: the free version of Spotify won’t work: you need a premium subscription, currently 9,99 euro per month.
+Do note that the free version of Spotify won’t work with a Music Server: you need a premium subscription, currently 9,99 euro per month.

 Above: Qobuz album view (no years mentioned)

-Qobuz works in a similar way as Spotify, but offers FLAC streaming in full CD quality, and this is indeed confirmed by looking at the track properties in the iPeng app.
-Qobuz costs does not offer a free alternative like Spotify does, but there are various types of subscriptions, ranging from 4,99 euro per month for 320kbs mp3 to 19,99 euro per month for true lossless 44/16 CD quality FLAC.
+Qobuz works in a similar way as Spotify, but offers FLAC streaming in “full CD quality”, and this is indeed confirmed by looking at the track properties in the iPeng app.
+Qobuz does not offer a free alternative as Spotify does, but there are various types of subscriptions, ranging from 4,99 euro per month for 320kbs mp3 to 19,99 euro per month for true lossless 44/16 CD-quality FLAC.
 The database offers albums for every artist that I tried, but it doesn’t always offer all the albums they made.
-Indeed Spotify always offers more albums, sometimes even double the amount that Qobuz offers.
+Indeed, sometimes, Spotify offers even double the number of albums that Qobuz offers.

-Like Spotify, Qobuz regularly shows duplicates of albums, and I found cases with one being the original and the other a remastered version.
+Like Spotify, Qobuz regularly shows duplicates of albums, and I found similar cases with the original album and a remastered version.
 However, unlike Spotify, Qobuz does not show the year, so unless the cover clearly shows the difference, you have to listen to both albums to make the distinction.
-Like with Spotify, it was evident that the remastered versions played louder and sometimes cleaner, but always less involving than the originals.
+As with Spotify, it was evident that the remastered versions played louder and sometimes cleaner, but always less involving than the originals.

 Qobuz versus Spotify

-To assess sound quality, first I cued up tracks from the same albums both for Spotify and Qobuz, and played them one after the other.
+To assess the sound quality, first I cued up tracks from the same albums both for Spotify and Qobuz using the AudioAanZee Reference Flow music server and played them one after the other.
 It doesn’t take golden ears to hear the difference: it really is night and day.
-Whereas Spotify sounds very restrained and ininteresting, Qobuz immediately does grab your attention by sounding much more articulate, faster and more transparent.
+Whereas Spotify sounds very restrained and uninteresting, Qobuz immediately does grab your attention by sounding much more articulate, faster and more transparent.
 Subtle details are clearer and the whole is more dynamic, too.
 There’s life to the music, which is simply missing with Spotify.

 Qobuz versus local CD rips

-To further assess the sound quality, I played a whole range of albums that I also have the CD of, using the best quality that Qobuz offers: 44/16 FLAC.
-Qobuz are not boasting: as I already heard in the Spotify comparison, their service really does indeed sound much, much better than on demand mp3 streaming services like Spotify or regular streaming radio.
+To further assess the sound quality, I played a whole range of albums that I also have on CD, using the best quality that Qobuz offers: 44/16 FLAC.
+Qobuz is not boasting: as I already heard in the Spotify comparison, their service really does indeed sound much, much better than on-demand mp3 streaming services like Spotify or regular streaming radio.

 Even though Qobuz streams in lossless FLAC format, when compared to Local files, be they FLAC or WAV, I still cannot say that the quality is the same.
-No doubt, compared to Spotify, transients are faster and sharper, and there is definitely more of a lyrical quality to the performance, but the music still does not feel entirely free.
-I find the sound still somewhat dynamically restrained and veiled, not hugely distracting, but akin to listening with speaker grilles on (as opposed to removing them).
+No doubt, compared to Spotify, transients are faster and sharper, and there is definitely more of a lyrical quality to the performance, but the music still does not feel entirely unrestrained.
+I find the sound still somewhat veiled and slightly processed, not hugely distracting, but akin to listening with speaker grilles on (as opposed to removing them).

-The good thing about Qobuz though is that everything I tried definitely easily sounds good enough to enjoy.
-The “compressed” quality as described above is not so evident that it ruins the performance, oftentimes merely offering a very mild form of polish, to make rougher recordings sound more friendly.
+The important thing about Qobuz, though, is that everything that I tried definitely easily sounds good enough to enjoy.
+The “processed” quality as described above is not so evident that it ruins the performance, oftentimes merely offering a very mild form of polish, to make rougher recordings sound more friendly.